Election deniers: West Virginia voters must pick from GOP candidates who still dispute 2020 outcome

 Justice, asked during a news briefing this past week whether he thinks Biden won legitimately, took a defiant tone even as he hedged: “What does it matter?
 I mean, what in the world does it matter?”

-The governor then spun a story he hass told often about something his father told him when he was competing in golf tournaments as a young man.
+The governor then spun a story he has told often about something his father told him when he was competing in golf tournaments as a young man.

 “Dad would tell me, ‘Son, the only shot that matters in golf is the next shot.
 If you made a hole in one as your last shot, well, so what?”